Hemmings Motor News: Hemmings Sports & Exotic Car

-Hemmings Sports & Exotic Car, published by Hemmings Motor News, is an automobile enthusiast magazine with content consisting solely of collector cars built outside the U.S. In 2008, it was the fastest growing automotive title in the U.S.

-In March 2017, Hemmings sent a letter to subscribers of Sports and Exotic Car informing them that the May 2017 issue would be the last, much to the disappointment of their loyal followers.
-They cited "financial reasons" for the cancellation.
+Hemmings Sports & Exotic Car, launched in 2005 by American City Business Journals, was an automobile enthusiast magazine with content consisting solely of collector cars built outside the United States.
+In March 2017, subscribers of Hemmings Sports & Exotic Car were notified that the May 2017 issue would be the last, citing "financial reasons" for the cancellation.

 Hemmings Muscle Machines

-Hemmings Muscle Machines is a monthly periodical magazine published by Hemmings Motor News which focuses on muscle cars from the postwar era to present.
-Content includes original cars, restorations, modified cars and new-production muscle cars.
+Hemmings Muscle Machines, an American City Business Journals 2005 refocused continuation of Hemmings Motor News Publishing's Hemmings Rods and Performance (2000–2005).
+It was a monthly periodical focused primarily on muscle cars from the postwar era to present.
+Content included original cars, restorations, modified cars and new-production muscle cars.